carl-anders/slimevr-wrangler/README.md

 * The Joy-Con should show up in the window!
 * Follow the SlimeVR documentation to set up the new tracker, with the direction below:

-### Left Joy-Con

-The rail that attaches to the switch device should be pointed toward your feet, with the joystick pointing forward.

-In SlimeVR server, set direction to "forward".

-You can also play around with different ways of mounting the Joy-Con, with different directions in the SlimeVR server.

-### Right Joy-Con
+### Mounting

-Same as left Joy-Con, but with the joystick pointing inward.
-Note: I might change this in future versions to be same as left stick.
+Attach the Joy-Con's in the direction that works best for you, use the SlimeVR guide to see the positions on your body.

+Keep the joystick pointed outwards, it should not poke into your skin.

+After connecting the Joy-Con's in the program, rotate them in the program to be the same rotation as they are if you are standing up.

 ## Issues